knikolla/ops-docs/specs/0007-pull-requests.md

   away from working on an exciting new feature in order to address the requested changes.

+- Append commits to your pull request rather than rebasing

+  This makes it easier for reviewers to see what has changed when you update the pull request.
+Multiple commits can be squashed together when the pull request merges.

 ### As a reviewer

 - Recognize that pull requests take time